Edge (wrestler): Early career (1992–1995)

 Copeland made his professional wrestling debut on Canada Day 1992, in an event at Monarch Park Stadium in Toronto.
-Throughout the 1990s, Copeland wrestled on the independent circuit in Ontario and the Great Lakes region of the United States under the ring name Sexton Hardcastle.
+Throughout the 1990s, he wrestled on the independent circuit in Ontario and the Great Lakes region of the United States under the ring name Sexton Hardcastle.
 He became a part of the tag team Sex and Violence with Joe E. Legend.
 In the mid-1990s, he wrestled as Adam Impact for Tony Condello's Winnipeg promotion.
 In 1997, Sex and Violence became part of a larger stable called Thug Life, joining Christian Cage, Zakk Wyld, Bill Skullion, and Rhino Richards.
 During his independent career, he won the MWCW Tag Team Championship twice with Legend and the ICW Street Fight Tag Team Championship twice.

-The duo of Hardcastle and Cage were known as Hard Impact before changing their name to The Suicide Blondes.
+The duo of Hardcastle and Cage were known as Hard Impact before changing their name to the Suicide Blondes.
 They also worked in Japan under the name The Canadian Rockers.
-Copeland also wrestled briefly as Damian Striker (presented on-screen as Damon Striker, something which Edge disputed in 2021) against Meng on an episode of WCW Pro in February 1996.
+Copeland also wrestled as Damon Striker against Meng on an episode of WCW Pro in February 1996.
+(Copeland stated in 2021 the name was intended to be "Damien Striker", but the on-screen caption of the name was incorrectly written.)
 In the summer of 1995, he worked a show in Ajax, Ontario, where Bret Hart's business manager, Carl De Marco, was watching.
 Impressed, he suggested Copeland send an audition tape to the World Wrestling Federation (WWF).
-Copeland did not hear back from WWF, but some time later, De Marco was appointed President of WWF Canada and told Copeland that he'd put in a good word.